 Sec.
 10b.

 If the court determines, in an action commenced under this act, that a public body willfully and intentionally failed to comply with this act or otherwise acted in bad faith, the court shall order the public body to pay, in addition to any other award or sanction, a civil fine of not less than \$2,500.00 or more than \$7,500.00 for each occurrence.
 In determining the amount of the civil fine, the court shall consider the budget of the public body and whether the public body has previously been assessed penalties for violations of this act.
 The civil fine shall be deposited in the general fund of the state treasury.

-History: -Am.
-2014, 563, Eff.
-July 1, 2015.
+History: Add.
+2014, Act 563, Eff.
+July 1, 2015

-15.241 Matters required to be published and made available by state agencies; form of publications; effect on person of matter not published and made available; exception; action to compel compliance by state agency; order; attorneys' fees, costs, and disbursements; jurisdiction; definitions.
-[M.S.A.
-4.1801(11)]
+15.241 Matters required to be published and made available by state agency; form of publications; effect of matter not published and made available; exception; action to compel compliance by state agency; order; attorneys' fees, costs, and disbursements; jurisdiction; definitions.

-- (1) A state agency shall publish and make available to the public all of the following: - (a) Final orders or decisions in contested cases and the records on which they were made. - (b) Promulgated rules. - (c) Other written statements that implement or interpret laws, rules, or policy, including but not limited to guidelines, manuals, and forms with instructions, adopted or used by the agency in the discharge of its functions. - (2) Publications may be in pamphlet, loose-leaf, or other appropriate form in printed, mimeographed, or other written matter. - (3) Except to the extent that a person has actual and timely notice of the terms thereof, a person is not required to resort to, and shall not be adversely affected by, a matter required to be published and made available, if the matter is not so published and made available. - (4) This section does not apply to public records that are exempt from disclosure under section 13. - (5) A person may commence an action in the court of claims to compel a state agency to comply with this section.
+(1) A state agency shall publish and make available to the public all of the following:

+- (a) Final orders or decisions in contested cases and the records on which they were made. - (b) Promulgated rules. - (c) Other written statements that implement or interpret laws, rules, or policy, including but not limited to guidelines, manuals, and forms with instructions, adopted or used by the agency in the discharge of its functions. - (2) Publications may be in pamphlet, loose-leaf, or other appropriate form in printed, mimeographed, or other written matter. - (3) Except to the extent that a person has actual and timely notice of the terms thereof, a person is not required to resort to, and shall not be adversely affected by, a matter required to be published and made available, if the matter is not so published and made available. - (4) This section does not apply to public records that are exempt from disclosure under section 13.

+- (5) A person may commence an action in the court of claims to compel a state agency to comply with this section.
 If the court determines that the state agency has failed to comply, the court shall order the state agency to comply and shall award reasonable attorneys' fees, costs, and disbursements to the person commencing the action.
-The court of claimes has exclusive for the county in which the state agency is located shall have jurisdiction to issue the order. - (6) As used in this section, "state agency", "contested case", and "rule" mean "agency", "contested case", and "rule" as those terms are defined in the administrative procedures act of 1969, 1969 PA 306, MCL 24.201 to 24.328.
+The court of claims has exclusive jurisdiction to issue the order. - (6) As used in this section, "state agency", "contested case", and "rule" mean "agency", "contested case", and "rule" as those terms are defined in the administrative procedures act of 1969, 1969 PA 306, MCL 24.201 to 24.328.

 History: 1976, Act 442, Eff.
 Apr.
-13, 1977; -Am.
-2014, 563, Eff.
-July 1, 2015.
+13, 1977 ;-- Am.
+2014, Act 563, Eff.
+July 1, 2015

-15.243 Exemptions from disclosure; withholding of information required by law or in possession of executive office.
+15.243 Exemptions from disclosure; public body as school district or public school academy; withholding of information required by law or in possession of executive office.